 Hazelnuts make a great snack on their own or as an addition to baked goods.
-If you purchased a container of them for a baked dish a few months or years ago, you may find yourself wondering if they are still good to use or if they have gone bad.
+If you purchased a container of them for a baked dish a few months or years ago, you might wonder if they are still good to use or have gone bad.

 Bottom Line: Hazelnuts are made of organic material, so they will eventually go bad, just like other nuts.